 No figures, photos or illustrations are allowed in the abstract.
 Upon submission, applicants will receive an electronic confirmation that their abstract has been received.
 Changes to the abstract can be made until the deadline date.
 Unfinished abstracts will be automatically withdrawn.
 Notification regarding the abstract’s acceptance will be sent electronically.

 Abstracts for oral and poster presentations are published in the online pages of the Journal of Endodontics and become part of the scientific literature.
 Selections for presentation are made by the Research and Scientific Affairs Committee based on the scientific merit and the quality of the writing.
 The committee reserves the right to place the abstract in a different and more appropriate category based on its topic and content.
-The presenter may withdraw the abstract if the requested mode of presentation has not been granted.
+The submitter has the opportunity to withdraw the abstract if the requested/preferred category of presentation has not been granted.

-Residents, who are the presenting authors, must indicate whether or not they would like their abstract included in the judged competition.
+Residents, who are the presenting authors, must indicate whether they would like their abstract included in the judged competition.

 Oral and Poster Research Presentations

 Oral presentations: A 10-minute presentation on clinical or basic science research.
-An additional five minutes are allowed for questions.
+Five minutes will be allowed for questions in the small group Zoom sessions for the scoring process.
 An abstract of the presentation must be submitted.
-The AAE provides a speaker ready room to drop off a copy of your PowerPoint® or Keynote® presentation at least 24-hours prior to the presentation date and time.
-Presentations must be given from the AAE-supplied computer, not your own.
-The location of the speaker ready room will be provided via email in January prior to the annual meeting.
+The AAE provides a speaker ready room to drop off a copy of your PowerPoint® or Keynote® presentation at least 24-hours prior to the onsite presentation date and time.
+Onsite presentations must be given from the AAE-supplied computer, not your own laptop.
+The location of the speaker ready room will be provided via email prior to the annual meeting.

-Poster presentations: Presenter(s) use a poster board format to present their research.
+Poster presentations: Presenter(s) use a poster board format for onsite presentation of their research.
 Text, illustrations, tables and graphs may be included.
-Five to ten minutes are allocated for the presentation.
-A presenter must remain at the poster throughout the entire session.
+Five minutes are allocated for the presentation.
+A presenter must remain at the poster throughout the entire onsite session.
 Session date and time will be provided via email prior to the annual meeting.
 A written abstract of the research must be submitted.

 - A numbered eight (8) foot wide by four (4) foot high bulletin board is provided.
 Any sized printed poster which fits the height and width of the bulletin board is appropriate.
 Please try to fill the space as fully as possible.

-- The provided presentation number must be affixed in the left in the upper left corner of the bulletin board.
-For the poster heading, font size must be at least one inch (2.5 cm) high.
+- For the poster heading, font size must be at least one inch (2.5 cm) high.
 The following information must be included: line one -- project title; line two -- presenter's name/s, institutional affiliation, if applicable, and home city.